Uskarian-net/Backend-NEXT/README.md

 Next simply copy the `.env.example` file to `.env`.

-Lastly we need to install the composer dependancies which can be done by running the following:
+Lastly we need to install the composer dependencies, and other important setup, which can be done by running the following:

 ```
 vagrant ssh -- cd /var/www && composer install
+vagrant ssh -- cd /var/www && php artisan passport:install
 ```

 You can then access the site from your browser using `https://localhost:8000` (port configurable in the `Vagrantfile` file).